-Felony Firearms Act
+Felony Firearms Act in Raleigh

 A felony conviction impacts your life long after you’ve paid your debt to society.
 One of the long-term effects of a felony conviction is the right to legally own a firearm.
 Under the Felony Firearms Act, it’s illegal for anyone convicted of a felony offense to possess a gun or any weapon of “mass death and destruction.”

 Owning a firearm is a right many Americans take seriously.
 The United States Constitution and the North Carolina State Constitution both state, “the right of the people to keep and bear arms shall not be infringed.”
 If your right to own a firearm has been abridged, the Coolidge Law Firm understands your frustration.
 That is why we want to help you legally restore your right to own a firearm.

 Every case that comes through our door is treated with diligence, and yours is no exception.
 Take the first step in restoring your right to bear arms, and contact the Coolidge Law Firm.
 Call (919) 239-8448 or submit your information in the online contact form to schedule a free case consultation.

 The Coolidge Law Firm represents clients in communities across Wake County including Raleigh, Cary, Wake Forest, Garner, Apex, and many others.